datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 Sandboxes created with version 1.56.0+ include two scripts:

-* `sysbench` invokes the sysbench utility with the necessary connection options alredy filled.
+* `sysbench` invokes the sysbench utility with the necessary connection options already filled.
 Users can specify all remaining options to complete the task.
 * `sysbench_ready` can perform two pre-defined actions: `prepare` or `run`.

 In both cases, the sysbench utility must already be installed.
-The scripts look at the dupporting files in standard loactions.
+The scripts look at the supporting files in standard locations.
 If sysbench was installed manually, errors may occur.

 # Obtaining sandbox metadata